albuquirky/albuquirky.github.io/docs/index.md

 * **Functionality**

-    * Unauthenticated users will be able to browse and search for artists, view item galleries, and read comments and feedback left to artists by other users.
     * Users will be able to create a profile, making them an authenticated user.
-This allows them to comment on items, rate artists, and request commissions.
+This allows them to create and purchase products, and request commissions.
-    * Through the options menu, a user will be able to display and get feedback on the things they've made, as well as manage commissions.
+    * Through dedicated pages, the user will be able to manage products, orders, and commissions.
     * The seller will be able to add items to their profile, which will function as an art gallery.
-All products they have ever posted will be listed on their profile, which allows users to buy them (by contacting the user to arrange the purchase), comment on them, and even commission the artist for them.
+All products they have ever posted will be listed on their profile, which allows users to buy them (by contacting the user to arrange the purchase) and commission the artist for them.
     * Sellers can also list lesser products that are related to a gallery item, like prints for one-off paintings or spare hardware for a furniture piece.
     * Sellers can choose to either deliver the product to the customer themselves, allow the customer to pick up their purchases, or offer shipping.
         * If they choose delivery, they can schedule a time and place to deliver the item.
 Both the seller and the buyer must agree, and the app will automatically notify the buyer when the seller is at the delivery location.
 It will not mark the item delivered until both devices confirm the delivery has occurred to everyone's satisfaction.